Renowned Oncologist Dr. Marc Ernstoff to Assume Leadership Roles at UB, Roswell Park

 “We are extremely pleased that Dr. Ernstoff will be joining the Department in a leadership role in the Division of Hematology/Oncology,” said Anne B. Curtis, MD, UB Distinguished Professor and Charles and Mary Bauer Professor and Chair of the Department of Medicine.
 “His joint appointment as Chief of the Division of Hematology/Oncology at the Jacobs School of Medicine and Biomedical Sciences at UB and chair of medicine at Roswell Park is a clear indication of the close collaboration we have between the two institutions.
 We look forward to working with Dr. Ernstoff to build clinical, educational, and research programs at Roswell Park, as well as with UB and UBMD Internal Medicine.”

 “I’ve known Dr. Ernstoff as a colleague and collaborator, and I admire him tremendously.
-He’s one of the most inspiring leaders I know in oncology, and his accomplishments in every arena — clinical, academic and research —represent the best work being done today in our field,” said Candace Johnson, PhD, president and CEO of Roswell Park Cancer Institute.
+He’s one of the most inspiring leaders I know in oncology, and his accomplishments in every arena — clinical, academic and research —represent the best work being done today in our field,” said Candace Johnson, PhD, president and CEO of Roswell Park Comprehensive Cancer Center.
 “He is going to do great things for cancer patients, locally and far away from Western New York.”

 In 2014, Ernstoff became the director of the Melanoma Program at Cleveland Clinic’s Taussig Cancer Institute.
 From 1991 to 2014, he served as associate professor of medicine and professor of medicine at Dartmouth College’s Geisel School of Medicine and Dartmouth-Hitchcock Medical Center.
 During much of his tenure, Ernstoff was the director of the Melanoma Program at the Norris Cotton Cancer Center and the section chief of Hematology/Oncology.